The problem with overfishing

-It pairs great with a plethora of side dishes, and white wine cream sauce with grapes.
+It pairs great with a plethora of side dishes, like sweet potato gratin or a mesclun (mixed green) salad, and white wine cream sauce with grapes.
 Yep, grapes.
-I don’t remember where I picked up this fruit and fish pairing, but it is rich, tart and sweet all at once.
+Rich, tart and sweet all at once.
 A perfect balance of flavors.
 One the oceans will thank you for eating.
 Trust me, you'll thank yourself, too, for making it.

 - 1 each bay leaf

-- 1 Tbs black peppercorns
+- 1 tbsp black peppercorns

 - 4 sprigs fresh thyme